 The passing grade is 60%, and evaluations/assessments will consist of 12 quizzes (10%), assignments (10%), participation (10%), one midterm test (30%), and a final exam (40%).
 The midterm and final exams are facilitated online and proctored via remote invigilation.

 Course Texts

-An Introduction to Psychological Science, Third Canadian Edition Instant Access, 3rd edition by Mark Krause, Daniel Corts, Stephen Smith, Dan Dolderman.
-Published by Pearson.
-Stephen Smith, Dan Dolderman.
+Required text(s): An Introduction to Psychological Science, Third Canadian Edition - - Instant Access, or equilion by Mark Krause, Daniel Corts, Stephen Smith, Dan Dolderman.
 Published by Pearson.

 Weekly schedule